 The blood donation in itself takes 10 to 15 minutes, but before that you have registration, medical history and mini-physical evaluation.
 All in all, it should take around one hour from the moment you get in the center to the second you leave.

-I hope I satisfied some of your curiosity today, and that you felt motivated to at least research more about the matter.
-There is always need for blood, I repeat – it is not only used for accident victims but for people who are in treatment too, for cancer, for diabetes, and for a number of other diseases.
+I hope I satisfied some of your curiosity today, and that you felt motivated to at least research more about the subject.
+There is always need for blood, I repeat – it is not only used for accident victims but for people who are in treatment too (for cancer, for diabetes and for a number of other diseases).
 You can help them survive longer, maybe heal.
 It’s free, it’s painless and it’s fast to do it.
 So why wouldn’t you?

 When I was holding on to the kitchen counter on that fateful night, I remember thinking something of the sort.
 I knew there was nothing I could do to stop the pain she was feeling; the only action I could take to help her live longer was to prevent her from gaining access to those knives.

 As I said, she was too weak to get up.
-Eventually, when I realized she wouldn’t try to take her life away because she was too debilitated for that, I calmed down.
+Eventually, when I realized that, I calmed down.
 I walked to the bedroom, seated beside her and held her hand.

 When I learned all the facts that followed, I understood that other people had metaphorically held her hand that night too.
 They had given her the means to survive and to recover.
 And, because of their kindness, she thrived.